 - Close Button - Brings the user back to the workcenter view.

-The second way jobs can be dispatched is directly from the performance dashboard.
-First, select the unscheduled (grey) workcenter you want to dispatch a job to, next select the "Start Job" button:
+Jobs can also be dispatched from the performance dashboard.
+First, click the unscheduled (grey) workcenter you want to dispatch a job to, then select the "Start Job" button:

-The "Start Job" prompt will appear on screen which contains the same information and functionality as above using a different interface.
+The "Start Job" window will appear on screen which contains the same information and functionality as above using a different interface.

 Just as when a job is started from the workcenter view, jobs can be searched for by name and started in either setup or production.
 Additionally, when starting a job from the performance dashboard, jobs that are not already configured for the workcenter can be configured on the fly and dispatched to the machine.
 This configuration will then be saved for future dispatches of the same job to this workcenter.